EanNewton/awesome-reading-list-visual-explorer/README.md

 If this repository is not the template itself, suggest you move the section below up to the top & move the first paragraph to below this line.

 ## Description of this code repository if not the template:
-WRITE YOUR PURPOSE OF THE REPOSITORY HERE
+A curated and opinionated collection of awesome techy things to read on a lunch break.
+Never stop learning!

-- Repository Name:
+- Repository Name: Awesome-Reading-List
-- Repository Authors:
+- Repository Authors: EanNewton
-- Purpose:
+- Purpose: Collection of articles and tidbits that I have found useful or interesting.
-- Link To Awesome List Parsed In This Code Project:
+- Link To Awesome List Parsed In This Code Project: https://github.com/EanNewton/Awesome-Reading-List
 - Link to Live Website: <b><a href="">none yet</a></b>
-- Last Ran in Full On: YYYY-MM-DD
+- Last Ran in Full On: 2022-09-13

 ## Key Pages That The Template Builds
 ##### Front Page